apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 used to receive Avro events from Avro clients or other Flume agents in the flow that send events from an Avro sink.
 When a Flume source receives an event, it stores it into one or more channels.
 The channel is a passive store that keeps the event until it's consumed by a Flume sink.
-The JDBC channel is one example -- it uses a filesystem backed embedded database.
+The file channel is one example -- it is backed by the local filesystem.
 The sink removes the event from the channel and puts it into an external repository like HDFS (via Flume HDFS sink) or forwards it to the Flume source of the next Flume agent (next hop) in the flow.
 The source and sink within the given agent run asynchronously